confluentinc/ksql/docs/reference/server-configuration.md

 Toggles whether or not the processing log should include rows in log messages.
 By default, this property has the value `false`.

+!!! important
+    In {{ site.ccloud }}, `ksql.logging.processing.rows.include` is set
+    to `true`, so the default behavior is to include row data in the processing log.
+Contact support to disable this default setting.

 ## `ksql.logging.server.rate.limited.response.codes`

 A list of `code:qps` pairs, to limit the rate of server request